-It would appear that Hawaii’s color of choice is turquoise.
-There is turquoise around every corner, which left a permanent smile on my face.
+Hawaii’s color of choice is turquoise.
+Turquoise is around every corner especially when you are gazing out to sea.
 I would like to inspire you to travel to Hawaii and discover the best things to do in Oahu.
 Are you ready?

 Things to Do in Oahu